Tempeh

 Tempeh or tempe (/ˈtɛmpeɪ/; ꦠꦺꦩ꧀ꦥꦺ, [tempe]) is a traditional Indonesian food made from fermented soybeans.
 It is made by a natural culturing and controlled fermentation process that binds soybeans into a cake form.
 A fungus, Rhizopus oligosporus or Rhizopus oryzae, is used in the fermentation process and is also known as tempeh starter.

-It is especially popular on the island of Java, where it is a staple source of protein.
+It is native of the island of Java, where it is a staple source of protein.
 Like tofu, tempeh is made from soybeans, but it is a whole-soybean product with different nutritional characteristics and textural qualities.
 Tempeh's fermentation process and its retention of the whole bean give it a higher content of protein, dietary fiber, and vitamins.
 It has a firm texture and an earthy flavor, which becomes more pronounced as it ages.

+While previously not prominent in western countries, sales of tempeh were reported to have suddenly taken off in the UK in 2025.

 Etymology

 The term tempe is thought to be derived from the Old Javanese tumpi, a whitish food made of fried batter made from sago or rice flour which resembles rempeyek.
 The historian Denys Lombard also suggests that it could be linked to a later term tape or tapai which means 'fermentation'.

-In the western world, tempeh is the most common spelling.
-This is done to prevent readers from incorrectly pronouncing the word as "temp".
+In the western world, tempeh rather than tempe is the most common spelling, to emphasise that the final "e" is pronounced.
 The first known usage of this spelling is in an 1896 German article.
 Other spellings, such as témpé, were also used, but tempeh has become the standard spelling in English since the 1960s.

 History

-Tempeh originated in Indonesia, almost certainly in central or east Java with an estimated discovery between a few centuries ago to a thousand years or more.
+Tempeh originated in Indonesia, according to historical evidence, tempeh was first made in Bayat, Klaten, Central Java, and was commonly consumed around 1700.

-The invention of tempeh cannot be separated from the origin of the fungus, which is the important part of the fermentation.
-This fungus consists of a mycelium that grows on teakwood and sea hibiscus leaves, which native Javanese people often used (and still do) as food wrappings.
+The invention of tempeh seems to have arisen through the serendipitous introduction to stored soybeans of the fungus, which is crucial in tempeh's fermentation.
+This fungus grows on teakwood and sea hibiscus leaves, which native Javanese people often used (and still do) as food wrappings.
 In fact, in traditional tempeh making, an usar (a mycelium-filled leaf) is used, instead of store-bought ragi.

 The type of soybean first used to make tempeh was the black soybean, which was a native plant.
-This later changed with the importation of white/yellow soybeans and the rise of the tofu industry on the island.
+This later changed with the importation of white or yellow soybeans and the rise of the tofu industry on the island.

+While tempeh has not been prominent far from its region of origin, it was reported to have "suddenly taken off" in the United Kingdom in 2025, with annual sales of one brand increasing by 736% (and another by 128%).